-Why Is My Snake Plant Turning Yellow?
-9 Causes and How to Fix Them | gardeningtoolsgarden
+Snake Plant Turning Yellow?
+9 Causes & How to Fix It Fast

-Snake plant with yellowing leaves showing common symptoms - why is my snake plant turning yellow
+Snake plant with yellowing leaves showing common symptoms

 I’ve been growing houseplants for about three years now, and snake plants are by far my favorites.
 They’re supposed to be nearly impossible to kill, right?

-That’s what I thought too—until I noticed the leaves on my prized Sansevieria Laurentii turning yellow last winter.
+That’s what I thought too — until I noticed the leaves on my prized Sansevieria Laurentii turning yellow last winter.
 That sinking feeling when your “unkillable” plant starts looking sick?
 I know it well.

 Here’s the good news: yellow leaves on a snake plant are almost always fixable.
 The trick is figuring out why it’s happening.
-In most cases, you’re dealing with one of just a few common issues—and the number one culprit might surprise you.
+In most cases, you’re dealing with one of just a few common issues — and the number one culprit might surprise you.

 In this guide, I’ll walk you through the 9 most common reasons for snake plant yellowing, how to diagnose your specific problem, and exactly what to do about it.
 I’ll also share my own rescue story (spoiler: I almost killed my plant by loving it too much).

-🌿 Quick Answer
+Quick Answer

-Other common causes include: poor drainage, too much direct sunlight, insufficient light, root rot, temperature stress, and natural aging of older leaves.
+Other common causes include: poor drainage, too much direct sunlight, insufficient light, root rot, temperature stress, and the natural aging of older leaves.

 The fix?
 Let the soil dry out completely, check for root rot, and switch to a well-draining soil mix.
 Below, I’ll explain each cause in detail and show you exactly how to save your plant.